huggingface/blog/patchtsmixer.md

   - `num_input_channels`: the number of input channels (or dimensions) in the time series data.
 This is automatically set to the number for forecast columns.
   - `context_length`: As described above, the amount of historical data used as input to the model.
-  - `prediction_length`: This is same as the forecast horizon as decribed above.
+  - `prediction_length`: This is same as the forecast horizon as described above.
   - `patch_length`: The patch length for the `PatchTSMixer` model.
 It is recommended to choose a value that evenly divides `context_length`.
   - `patch_stride`: The stride used when extracting patches from the context window.
   - `d_model`: Hidden feature dimension of the model.